A combined Department of Earth Science & Engineering and Imperial College Business School degree

 Accreditation

-The MSc Metals & Energy Finance programme is accredited by the UK Engineering Council so that graduates with appropriate first degrees and relevant professional experience qualify for the CEng (Chartered Engineer) designation.
+The MSc Responsible Mining and Metals Finance programme is accredited by the UK Engineering Council so that graduates with appropriate first degrees and relevant professional experience qualify for the CEng (Chartered Engineer) designation.
 The UK CEng in turn has reciprocal standing in Europe and as such engineers are entitled to use the EUR ING designation.

 Imperial College London has been at the forefront of teaching mining and energy-related courses since its formation in 1907.
 It is recognised as a centre of world-class research and teaching in science, engineering, medicine and management.

 Imperial College Business School was established to provide world class teaching and research at the heart of Imperial College, London.
-The Metals and Energy Finance MSc course sits alongside other Finance related MSc courses delivered by Imperial College Business School.
+In the 2008 research assessment it ranked second in the UK after London Business School.
+The Responsible Mining and Metals Finance MSc course sits alongside other Finance related MSc courses delivered by Imperial College Business School.

 • Produce graduates equipped to pursue careers in the technical and financial appraisal of natural energy and mineral resource projects.